sezanzeb/input-remapper/README.md

 <h1 align="center">Key Mapper</h1>

 <p align="center">
-  A tool to change the mapping of your input device buttons.<br/>
+  An easy to use tool to change the mapping of your input device buttons.<br/>
   Supports mice, keyboards, gamepads, X11, Wayland, combined buttons and programmable macros.
 </p>